BlueBrain/nexus-web/README.md

 - `GTAG`: The Google Analytics Identifier.
 GA won't be present unless an ID is specified.
 - `SENTRY_DSN`: The sentry URL Nexus Web needs to report errors to.
 Default is undefined.

+The following concern Plugins.
+[See how to manage plugin deployments](./docs/plugins.md)

+- `PLUGINS_MANIFEST_PATH`: Remote end point where plugins and manifest can be found. for example, `https://bbp-nexus.epfl.ch/plugins`
+- `PLUGINS_CONFIG_PATH`:  A full file path where a plugins configuration can be found.

 ## Deployment

 You can find out how to deploy a build [in the wiki](https://github.com/BlueBrain/nexus-web/wiki/Deploying-Your-Nexus-Web-Instance)